Factorizations of finite groups: Introduction

-An important area of research in the last thirty years has been the conjecture that for every finite group $G$ there is a factorization $G=A_1\ldots A_k$ in which each $A_i$ has a simple order or its order is $4$.
-Such factorizations are called a minimal logarithmic signature (MLS).
-It is known that every finite solvable group has a minimal logarithmic signature.
-If $G$ is a finite group containing a normal subgroup $K$ such that $K$ and $G/K$ both have MLS, then $G$ has an MLS.
-The later result implies that a finite group without MLS will be simple.
-Therefore, the existence of MLS for any finite group can be reduced to the existence of MLS for finite simple groups \cite{Rahimipour}.
+An important line of research over the past several decades has been the conjecture that every finite group $G$ admits a factorization $G=A_1\dotsm A_k$ in which each $A_i$ has prime order or order $4$.
+Such a factorization is called a minimal logarithmic signature (MLS).
+It is known that every finite solvable group has an MLS.
+If $G$ is a finite group with a normal subgroup $K$ such that both $K$ and $G/K$ have an MLS, then $G$ has an MLS.
+The latter result implies that the existence of an MLS for an arbitrary finite group can be reduced to the existence of MLSs for finite simple groups \cite{Rahimipour}.

+Against this background, it is natural to ask whether an arbitrary factorization of $|G|$ can always be realized by a factorization of the group $G$ into subsets of the corresponding sizes.